nume-crypto/docs/key-concepts/dd-deposits-and-withdrawals.md

 Guidelines for submitting a [trusted withdrawal request](./guides/token-transfer?id=create-transaction)

 Here's what happens under the hood when a **trustless withdrawal** is made on Nume:
-- User submits a withdrawal request to the Polygon zkEVM nume contract directly by providing his proof of ownership of the asset on Nume and 0.005 MATIC as stake.
+- User submits a withdrawal request to the Polygon zkEVM nume contract directly by providing his proof of ownership of the asset on Nume and 0.005 ETH as stake.
 - The nume contract verifies the proof and processes the withdrawal request.
 If the proof is invalid the withdrawal request is rejected.
 - When the new settlement root is signed off all the withdrawal requests will be processed and the user will receive the asset on Polygon zkEVM and the stake amount will be returned to the user.